 Simple Virtual Platform Software Attestation (informative)

-The simplest form of software attestation is to have the remote appraiser request a vTPM Quote.
+The simplest form of vPlatform software attestation is to have the remote appraiser request a vTPM Quote.
 The PCRs in the vTPM will reflect the launch state of the Virtual Platform; the platform credential can be used to determine what the expected chain of trust is from the vCRTM through the primary VM measurements and any additional VM measurements expected in the platform.
 The appraiser, in addition to checking this chain of trust, would also verify the vTPM’s credentials, using the vEC to establish trust in the vTPM itself and therefore in the contents of the quote.

 Complex Virtual Platform Software Attestation (informative)

-A more complex attestation might use both the vTPM and specialized measurement VMs to perform a runtime assessment of the system.
+A more complex vPlatform attestation might use both the vTPM and specialized measurement VMs to perform a runtime assessment of the system.
 The specialized measurement VM might be as simple as an antivirus, or might be as complicated as a deep kernel memory inspector.
 Measurement VMs are particularly powerful in trusted virtualized platforms when modern VM introspection technologies are used.

 For example, a remote appraiser would issue a request for a guest VM measurement along with a fresh nonce and a PCR mask.
 The measurement agent would perform the VM measurement and store the measurement along with the nonce and the measurement request in an appropriate resettable PCR that only this measurement agent should have access to.
 The agent would then request a vTPM quote using the given nonce and PCR mask, which should include the resettable PCR the agent uses.
 This would be passed to the appraiser along with the full measurement report.

-If there are PCRs containing a measurement of the measurement agent, and the appraiser uses an appropriate mask, the appraiser may check (1) the validity of the vTPM quote, and (2) that the measurement of the measurement agent meets its standards.
+If there are vTPM PCRs containing a measurement of the measurement agent, and the appraiser uses an appropriate mask, the appraiser may check (1) the validity of the vTPM quote, and (2) that the measurement of the measurement agent meets its standards.
 If the appraiser trusts the integrity of the vTPM, then the passing of these checks gives justification to the appraiser in believing that the VM measurement it receives is a genuine measurement, and allows the appraiser to establish trust in the measurement VM.
 It may then evaluate the contents of the measurement report, with assurance that the VM that produced it was also trustworthy.

 More complex attestation protocols with additional features also exist; however, they are out of scope for this version of the specification.